diotte-am/Turtle-Mastermind/readme.txt

+This was the final project from my first semester of the Align program at Northeastern (https://www.khoury.northeastern.edu/programs/align-masters-of-science-in-computer-science) and my first "real" program.
+I knew nothing about how to structure files yet so everything's in the same directory.
+I hadn't learned anything about optimization yet, so the screen loads painfully slow.
+And unfortunately, we were not using github at the time, so I do not have a record of commits.

+Original Read Me (4/21):

 I favored using classes for most Turtle parts of my program as I was having difficulty getting the Turtle and non-Turtle parts to talk to each other without using global variables.
 Each item that the user needs to click I initialized with it's own variable name so it would be easy to keep track